 Drivin' down the road one day The radio was on The Afternoon Edition Said something could be won I pulled Blue right over To call on my cell phone And when the session ended The cup was mine to own

-Blue is no longer with me Another's hobby now Still I'm drinkin' coffee With a little cow The logo on my cup Is a faded CBC But still it brings back memories Of my truck Blue to me
+Blue is no longer with me Another's hobby now Still I'm drinkin' coffee With a little cow The logo on my cup Is a faded CBC But still it brings back memories Of Blue, my truck, to me

 Juanita went back to Meadow Lake this weekend for a birthday party.
 She informed me that the trees have taken revenge on the little gold coloured 1985 Chevrolet Spectrum seen in the background of the above picture.
 I guess we have all winter to think about the solution for that.